 Of course, as a legal matter we need to state that the availability of Teaching or Research Assistantships and scholarships is subject to budgetary constraints (though the budget has never been so constrained that a student in good standing has not received the money offered when admitted into the program).

 Graduate students are strongly encouraged to apply for external funding for which they are eligible.
 The Ontario Graduate Scholarships (OGS), the Social Sciences and Humanities Research Council (SSHRC) Master’s Scholarships, and SSHRC Doctoral Scholarships are the primary options for graduate students in philosophy.
 The department and the university both offer sessions each fall giving advice on how to prepare applications for these awards.
 For more information on the application processes, see the OGS, SSHRC Master’s Scholarships and SSHRC Doctoral Fellowships links on the University of Waterloo's Graduate Studies website.
 Read what past recipients have said about their awards.

 Doctoral Thesis Completion Award

 Funding is available for some students during the last two terms of their PhD program.
-Ask Angela Christelis (Graduate Coordinator) or Carla Fehr (Associate Chair of Graduate Studies) if you are interested.
+Ask Ashely Price (Department Administrative Manager) or Chris Lowry (Associate Chair of Graduate Studies) if you are interested.
 Here is some more information on the Doctoral Thesis Completion Award.

 Funds are available for the purpose of assisting full-time Waterloo graduate students to attend and present their research at professional conferences.
 Funding is subject to availability and students must submit a travel expense form with original receipts.
 The submission of the form does not guarantee funding.
-Please contact Angela Christelis, Graduate Coordinator, for additional information.
+Please contact the department administrative manager for additional information.